fabiolavelasco/AgeOfFemalePowerlifters/README.md

 - The **general population** of female lifters skews younger, with a median age around **27**.
 - **Tested lifters** in the top 1% tend to be slightly **younger** than untested counterparts.
 - The **choice of performance metric** (DOTS vs Total) affects who is seen as “elite” — and their average age.
+- We see untested women around the 40 age range with exceptionally high DOTS scores.
+- A few tested women have exceptionally high DOTS scores between the 40 and 50 age range.
+- Tested women reach higher totals around or nearing the 30 age range.

 ---